 § 154-16.
 Temporary permits for carnivals.
-[Amended 5-24-2017 by L.L.
-1 of 2017]

-Nothing in these regulations shall prevent a church, school, or volunteer fire department from holding a fair, carnival, circus, horse show, athletic meet or similar event on its own premises for a period not exceeding seven (7) days, the profits of which are for the sole benefit of such organization or for civic, religious or philanthropic purposes, excepting that prior to the event taking place a public assembly permit shall be issued by the Town Board when so required by Chapter 51, and in accordance to the requirements thereof.
+Nothing in these regulations shall prevent a church, school, or volunteer fire department from holding a fair, carnival, circus, horse show, athletic meet or similar event on its own premises for a period not exceeding seven (7) days, the profits of which are for the sole benefit of such organization or for civic, religious or philanthropic purposes.
+The Town Clerk may issue a permit to any of the above group organizations located within the Town of Patterson to hold an event as described and limited above.